VADR670730/custom_addons/README.md

-A module of Odoo can manage student, teacher, classroom Only basic features and UI
+A module of Odoo can manage student, teacher, classroom .Only basic features and UI
-Thank you <3
+.Thank you <3